Improved generalization bounds for binary linear classification via isoperimetry: Concluding remarks

 \section{Concluding remarks}

-We have developed functional inequalities tailored to binary linear classification, and derived sharp concentration bounds under a variety of bias and signal regimes.
-The small numerical constants in our results allow for tight evaluation of uncertainty in binary linear classification tasks.
+We have developed functional inequalities tailored to binary linear classification, and derived improved concentration bounds under a variety of bias and signal regimes.
+The small numerical constants in our results allow for refined evaluation of uncertainty in binary linear classification tasks.
 Moreover, our proof strategy can be adapted to different problem setups.
 In particular, the idea to evaluate the isoperimetry of some problem-specific random vectors should be helpful in other supervised and unsupervised learning problems.

 We refer to potential future research directions.
 As \citet{johnson2017discrete} considers the Bakry--\'{E}mery condition for a discrete space $\Z_{+}$, more tractable criteria for functional inequalities on hybrid continuous--discrete spaces such as $\R^{d}\times\{\pm1\}$ and derivation of sufficient conditions generalizing Theorem \ref{thm:functional} should be of interest.
 Extension to nonlinear classification problems (in particular, classification with neural networks) is also an important and topical problem.
+Furthermore, the studies on logistic regression under the regime $d/n\to0$ \citep{kuchelmeister2024finite,hsu2024sample} derive the phase transitions in the rates of convergence and the sample complexities; its dimension-free versions should be an important direction.